 Construction Vibration Damage Guide (CVDG) for Homeowners

 The free Construction Vibration Damage Guide for Homeowners (CVDG, ©Copyright 2013-2017 John M. Zeigler) was developed for use by those who feel they might have experienced cracking or other damage to their homes from construction vibration or those who have concerns about planned construction in their area.
-The Guide can be used by those who are considering non-legal remedies or legal action (lawsuit), those who simply want to find out about vibration damage due to pending construction in their area, or those who want to learn about vibration measurement and effects generally.
+The Guide can be used by people who are considering non-legal remedies or legal action (lawsuit), citizens who want to find out about vibration damage in preparation for pending construction in their area, or those who want to learn about vibration measurement and effects generally.

 What's in the CVDG